 While a budget allows you to look at your finances on a month-to-month basis, you also want to take time to look at the big picture.
 Beyond a monthly budget, make a list of all your debt and include details such as how much money you owe for each debt item, the interest rates and monthly payment amounts to help you plan accordingly for the long term.

 Manage Your Student Loan Payments

-It’s important to pay your minimum monthly student loan payment on time each month.
-Not paying your required payment each month can have a negative impact on your credit and increase the total amount you owe due to accruing interest.
-Making your payments on time and in full for the minimum amount ensures that you’ll pay off your student loans on time and benefits your overall credit.
+It's important to pay your full minimum monthly student loan payment by the due date each month to ensure that you'll pay off your student loans on time while benefitting your overall credit.
 Consider signing up to have your payments automatically deducted from your checking account if you have trouble remembering to make them on time.
 Some lenders offer interest rate discounts for automatic payments, which can help you pay less interest over time.